 Proof of Insurance in Mississippi

-All drivers in Mississippi must not only carry the required insurance, but also provide proof.
+All drivers in Mississippi must not only carry the required insurance but also provide proof.
 Drivers must present proof of insurance to police during a traffic stop or at the scene of an accident upon request.
-That proof can, as of July 2013, be presenting in either a physical (paper) or electronic format.
+That proof can, as of July 2013, be presented in either a physical (paper) or electronic format.

 In 2014, the state introduced the Mississippi Vehicle Insurance Verification System (MVIVS), an electronic system that tracks insurance policies.
 Police are able to obtain insurance policies electronically during a traffic stop by running the vehicle plates through the system to confirm that a policy is in place.